 SSH (Secure Shell) lets you connect from one computer to another over a network and execute commands, transfer files, or get a command prompt.
 It uses strong cryptography to protect the data in transit and also to authenticate both the user and the server.
 SSH is found on most modern Unix-like operating system and serves as a drop-in replacement for TELNET, FTP, rlogin, rsh, and rcp, none of which use strong cryptography by default.
 Without strong cryptography, an attacker may be able to hijack your connection and steal your data or gain access to one of your systems.
-Such attacks aren’t just threoretical—we’ve seen them happen at IU.What are SSH and SSH2?
+Such attacks aren’t just threoretical—we’ve seen them happen at IU.What is SSH?

 Secure Shell: secure communications